WanZhonghua/WanZhonghua.github.io/_pages/about.md

-## 📰 News
+📰 News
 ======
 - **2025-12-01** — Served as a reviewer for **ISBI 2025**.
 - **2025-10-04** — Two papers accepted by **IEEE BIBM 2025**
-  · One first-author paper
+  · One first-author paper (regular)
-  · One co-first-author paper
+  · One co-author paper (short)

-## News & Updates
+News & Updates
 ======
 **Dec 1, 2025**
 • Invited reviewer for the IEEE International Symposium on Biomedical Imaging (**ISBI 2025**)